 Example: youth-led community dialogues, youth-led neighbourhood-cleanup events that foster intergenerational connections

-We are proud to partner with the Vancouver Foundation, the North Shore Neighbourhood House, and the Howard Martin Memorial Fund to fund and deliver Neighbour Grants in West Vancouver.
+We are proud to partner with the Vancouver Foundation and the Howard Martin Memorial Fund to fund and deliver Neighbour Grants in West Vancouver.
 If your organization is interested in becoming a Neighbour Grants partner, please contact Jenn Meilleur.